onestudio-co/flutter-bond/README.md

       ?
 Do you want  to create a firebase project for each flavor? (y/n) › no

    select ```y```
-      ?
-Select a Firebase project to configure your Flutter application with, for production ›

    5 - flutterfire_cli will genrate two files on flutter project ```firebase_options_production.dart``` and ```firebase_options_staging.dart```